lets-do-code/speech-emotion-recognition-software-/README.md

 Aditya Agrawal
 Abhilash Sharma

-B.TECH CSE(3rd year)
-Moradabad institute of technology
+Moradabad Institute of Technology, Moradabad
+( B.Tech, CSE 2024)
+3rd year, session 2022-23

 Basically this project based on Machine learning.
 We used CNN and python libraries such as librosa, pandas, numpy, sklearn and REVDASS data sets and achieved 64% accuracy on this data sets.